AtlasGPT Brain

 Specific, Not Vague

 Every claim must be quantified.
-'Better AI' means nothing.
-'14% misinformation rate vs. 44%' means everything.
+'Better clinical algorithm' means nothing.
+'20% → 90% accuracy.
+4.5× improvement.
+35 specialties.' means everything.
 Physicians are trained to demand evidence.
+Lead only with the three core proof points — minimize all other stats.

 Empathetic, Not Pitying